 FOMO stands for “fear of missing out”.
 The irony would have it I just learned what this was a few months ago.
 Maybe I am just getting old or not read in enough on all the new cool terms these days.
 Whatever it might be I now know what it is and have seen that it’s a serious issue today.

 A few recent events inspired me to write up this post.
 I know social media can be what we call an “echo chamber”.
-Meaning you are only seeing and hearing from people you follow.
+Means you are only seeing and hearing from people you follow.
 Yet I also have a lot of interaction with people at work.
 Arguably most are in their 30s to the age of 18.
 Which I like because it gives me a wide range of experience with people.

 I teach financial classes at work to some of the Marines.
 I often see the same questions and most of them revolve around FOMO.
 Maybe you have the same questions or have heard the same ones.
 Here are some of the questions and one-liners I see.